period.

 The app is designed to complement the product's aesthetic and feel like an extension of it.

-The following obtained from research conducted on 50 women during Autumn 2023, indicating the need for the development of devices that enable better menstruation tracking and understanding.
+The following results obtained from research conducted on 50 women during Autumn 2023, indicate the need for the development of devices that enable better menstruation tracking and understanding.
 The results also suggest that users would trust artificial intelligence and voice assistants to assist them in tracking and understanding their cycles.

 The first aspect of "period." that was developed was the product's form.
 A circular shape was chosen as women predominantly associate the menstrual cycle with a circular form, finding it more intuitive for visualizing its progression.
 Additionally, an accordion fan form was implemented, recognizing its potential for modularity to track irregular cycles.